juanpc2018/Linux-CPU-Frequency-vs.-Power-Settings/README.md

 plasma-systemmonitor is similar to Gnome System Monitor, </br>
 but more like Kubuntu Widgets.</br>
 its pretty, colorful, configurable like GKrellM,</br>
-but has a strange way of doing things at first.</br>
+but has a strange way of doing things.</br>
 configuration has nested sub menus.</br>
 To edit each panel needs to select the border of the panel,</br> that opens a hidden menu "Edit Mode", then click the actual panel </br>
 instead of that should havbe icons vibrating like Mobiles.</br> Needs tweaking, </br>
-Show Y Axis Labels "Fonts" is annoyiong.</br>
+Line Chart, No Stacked, No Grid, 0%-25% Opacity is Similar to Gnome System Monitor.</bt>

-Show Sensor Legend "Fonts" is annoyiong.</br> but has presets. <>/br very configurable, eye candy but does Not have all information available </br>
+has presets. <>/br
+very configurable, eye candy but does Not have all information available </br>
 needs a good Global Font configuration.</p>